Marah Halim Harahap: Infrastructure development

 During his rule, the territory of North Sumatra received a sudden increase in funds allocated by the central government.
-Harahap used the funds to construct various buildings in North Sumatra, such as various sport venues in regencies all over Sumatra, a film studio in Sunggal, Medan, and a reporters' hall in Medan.
+Harahap used the funds to construct various buildings in North Sumatra, such as various sports venues in regencies all over Sumatra, a film studio in Sunggal, Medan, and a reporters' hall in Medan.

 The University of North Sumatra, one of the main universities in North Sumatra, was renovated by the government.
-New building in the university complex, such as lecture halls, laboratories, lecturer houses, student dormitories, Student Council buildings, language laboratories, and Research Center, were constructed by the government.
+New buildings in the university complex, such as lecture halls, laboratories, lecturer houses, student dormitories, Student Council buildings, language laboratories, and Research Center, were constructed by the government.

 Marah Halim Cup

-During his leadership, Harahap envisioned for an international grade association football tournament held in North Sumatra.
-He invited former managers of the PSMS Medan, the local football team in Medan, namely Kamaruddin Panggabean, Tumpal Dorianus Pardede and Muslim Harahap.
+During his leadership, Harahap envisioned an international grade association football tournament held in North Sumatra.
+He invited former managers of the PSMS Medan, the local football team in Medan, namely Kamaruddin Panggabean, Tumpal Dorianus Pardede, and Muslim Harahap.
 To them, Harahap states that he was inspired by the Matthewson Beker Tournament, which was a former tournament held in Medan, during the Dutch East Indies era.
-Thus, Panggabean advised Harahap that the future tournamed should be named as Marah Halim Cup.
-Harahap and others agreed to Panggabean's advise, and soon, preparations for the tournament began.
+Thus, Panggabean advised Harahap that the future tournaments should be named as Marah Halim Cup.
+Harahap and others agreed to Panggabean's advice, and soon, preparations for the tournament began.

-Harahap then instructed Tumpal Dorianus Pardede to build international class hotels in Medan and Parapat for the accommodation of players in the Marah Halim Cup.
+Harahap then instructed Tumpal Dorianus Pardede to build international-class hotels in Medan and Parapat for the accommodation of players in the Marah Halim Cup.
 The first Marah Halim Cup was held on 7 April 1972 in Medan, North Sumatra.
-International teams from Singapore, Malaysia, Thailand, Burma, and Hongkong, began participating since the second tournament held in 1973.
+International teams from Singapore, Malaysia, Thailand, Burma, and Hongkong, began participating in the second tournament held in 1973.

 Government organization

 Harahap enacted several policies to restructure the government organization of North Sumatra.
 For example, the status of the Special Directorate for Social and Political Affairs was upgraded to the Office for Social and Political Affairs.
-This office would give advice to the governor and handle social affairs.
+This office would advise the governor and handle social affairs.
 Mayor Wahab Abdi seated the position as the head of the Office for Social and Political Affairs.

 Harahap created new positions inside the Government of North Sumatra.
 The position of personal secretary to the governor was created, and former Special Assistant to the Governor Lukman Ahmadi was seated to the position.
 Another position, known as the Junior Governor, was created to assist the Governor.
 Regional Secretary of North Sumatra Djamaluddin Tambunan was appointed as the Junior Governor.
 He was tasked to replace Harahap's position whenever Harahap went for a work trip.